Diversity

 • Making classroom resources, in French and in English, more reflective of diverse perspectives and experiences

-• Dedicating a significant portion of Lycée's Cultural Center programming to diversity, equity and inclusion-related topics, including student conferences, workshops, artist-in-residence program, and cultural events
+• Dedicating a significant portion of Lycée's Cultural Center programming to a broad range of related topics, including student conferences, workshops, artist-in-residence program, and cultural events

 • Goal 4 : Research and development